state-alchemists/zrb/README.md

 ## 🐋 With docker

-If you prefer to work with `Docker-compose`, you can create a file named `docker-compose.yml`
+If you prefer to work with Docker, you can create a file named `docker-compose.yml`

 ```yaml
 version: '3'